acgold/floodpop/README.md

-# FloodPop: High-resolution estimates of the US population living in flood-prone areas
+# FloodPop: High-resolution estimates of the US population in high flood hazard areas
-This repository presents a workflow to create estimates of the US population living in flood-prone areas using classified building footprints and 2020 decennial Census data with confidence intervals.
+This repository presents a workflow to create estimates of the US population living in high flood hazard areas using classified building footprints and 2020 decennial Census data with confidence intervals.

 ## Workflow
 1. Download data